What Is Interferon?

 How is retinopathy from interferon diagnosed and treated?

 Your ophthalmologist will examine your eyes.
-To look for vision problems and retinopathy, he or she will:
+To look for vision problems and retinopathy, they will:

 Your ophthalmologist will work with you and your doctor if you have retinopathy.
 You can adjust your treatment plan together if needed.
 This may reverse your retinopathy.